 Both Voracek and Couturier -- who was selected with Columbus' eighth-overall pick in the previous summer's draft -- were acquired from the Jeff Carter trade in late-June.in the

-First period markers from James van Riemsdyk, Jaromir Jagr, Maxime Talbot, Claude Giroux, and Voracek staked Ilya Bryzgalov to a 5-0 lead after one, before Couturier (first NHL shorthanded marker), Wayne Simmonds, and Matt Carle put Columbus in an eight-goal hole by the second intermission.
+Goals from James van Riemsdyk, Jaromir Jagr, Maxime Talbot, Claude Giroux, and Voracek staked Ilya Bryzgalov to a 5-0 lead after twenty minutes, before Couturier (first NHL shorthanded marker), Wayne Simmonds, and Matt Carle put Columbus in an eight-goal hole by the second intermission.